EIC Conflicts of Interest

 Reviewed April 2018

 The purpose of this policy is to address the conflict-of-interest (COI) that arises when an editor-in-chief (EIC) of an ACM journal is an author of a paper submitted to that journal.
 There are other COI issues that arise in handling papers for a journal.
 The scope of this policy is, however, strictly limited to the specific issue of EIC authored papers.

 ACM does permit an EIC to be an author of a paper in the EIC's journal.
 Outright prohibition of EIC authorship is considered too severe for at least three reasons.
 First, it can unduly penalize the EIC's co-authors.
-In several computing disciplines the ACM Transactions is the premier, and sometimes the sole high quality, archival research publication.
-A strict prohibition will impact the EIC's co-authors especially if they are just starting their research careers.
 Second, it can prevent high-quality papers from appearing in ACM journals.
-ACM's stated mission is to be the publisher of choice.
-Good work should be evaluated on its merits and not on authorship.
 Third, it can be a disincentive for leading researchers to serve as EIC, especially insofar as this prohibition would affect co-authors particularly graduate students.
 Many ACM Conferences do not permit the Program Chair to submit papers to the Conference.
 The three arguments given above apply with some force to ACM Conferences also.
 However, the multi-year terms of EICs makes a more compelling case for journals than for conferences.

 The ACM policy for processing papers with the EIC as an author is as follows.

 1. The EIC will submit the paper to an Associate Editor who is specifically designated for this purpose and explicitly identified in the web pages for that journal.
 The designated Associate Editor must have agreed to accept this responsibility and should not be a collaborator of the EIC or from the same organization as the EIC.